-Ford to restart truck production at 2 factories
+Ford could restart truck assembly at 2 plants on May 18

-DETROIT (AP) — Ford expects to restart production of F-Series pickups May 18 at two factories that stopped making trucks due to a fire at a parts supplier plant.
+DETROIT (AP) — Ford could restart production of F-Series pickups as soon as May 18 at two factories that stopped making trucks due to a fire at a parts supplier plant.

-A spokeswoman says Friday that production should resume in Dearborn, Michigan, and Kansas City, Missouri.
-Super Duty pickup assembly in Louisville, Kentucky, will remain idle but workers will keep producing big SUVs.
+A spokeswoman said Friday that Ford has notified employees they could return to work in a week in Dearborn, Michigan, and Kansas City, Missouri.
+Super Duty pickup assembly in Louisville, Kentucky, remains idle but workers will keep producing big SUVs.

 Earlier this week Ford temporarily laid off 7,600 workers after a May 2 fire at Meridian Magnesium Products in Michigan.
-A spokeswoman says Ford is working with Meridian and others to get parts.
+Ford says it is working with Meridian and others to get parts.

 Also Friday, Mercedes said it ran out of Meridian parts at its SUV plant near Tuscaloosa, Alabama.
 As a result, production was canceled Thursday and Friday.
 No layoffs are expected.
 Employees will work next week on a limited schedule.